biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 4th Place

-Church:	Tacoma Life Center, Tacoma, WA
+* **Church**: Tacoma Life Center, Tacoma, WA
-Coaches:	Rich Nelson, Dora-Lee Langford (assistant)
+* **Coaches**: Rich Nelson, Dora-Lee Langford (assistant)
+* **Team**:
-Team:	Pherrah Gosnell
+    * Pherrah Gosnell
-Tirzah Gosnell
+    * Tirzah Gosnell
-Stephen Langford
+    * Stephen Langford
-JP O'Connor
+    * JP O'Connor
-Chris Teeny
+    * Chris Teeny
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Lost to Grace A/G, Spring City, PA 120 to 150
+  * Round 2: Lost to Nixa A/G, Nixa, MO 85 to 140
+  * Round 3: Won against First A/G, Montgomery, AL 160 to 15
+  * Round 4: Won against Calvary Temple, Elkhart, IN 220 to 50
+  * Round 5: Won against San Angelo First A/G, San Angelo, TX 120 to 95
+  * Round 6: Won against Watford City A/G, Watford City, ND 250 to 45
+  * Round 7: Won against Orange County Worship Center, Santa Ana, CA 160 to 45
 * **Round Robin**:
-Round 1: Lost to Faith A/G, Orlando, FL 105 to 110
+  * Round 1: Lost to Faith A/G, Orlando, FL 105 to 110
-Round 2: Won against Aurora First A/G, Aurora, CO 140 to 60
+  * Round 2: Won against Aurora First A/G, Aurora, CO 140 to 60
-Round 3: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 130 to 185 Round 4: Lost to Crossway Church, Valencia, PA 95 to 125 Round 5: Lost to The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 125 to 135 Round 6: Lost to Galena A/G, Galena, KS 10 to 125 Round 7: Lost to First A/G #1, Lexington, KY 90 to 150 Round 8: Lost to Calvary Temple, Indianapolis, IN 20 to 195 Round 9: Won against Calvary A/G, Dunwoody, GA 110 to 80 Round 10: Lost to Central A/G, Superior, WI 20 to 195
+  * Round 3: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 130 to 185
+  * Round 4: Lost to Crossway Church, Valencia, PA 95 to 125
+  * Round 5: Lost to The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 125 to 135
+  * Round 6: Lost to Galena A/G, Galena, KS 10 to 125
+  * Round 7: Lost to First A/G #1, Lexington, KY 90 to 150
+  * Round 8: Lost to Calvary Temple, Indianapolis, IN 20 to 195
+  * Round 9: Won against Calvary A/G, Dunwoody, GA 110 to 80
+  * Round 10: Lost to Central A/G, Superior, WI 20 to 195
-Round 11: Lost to Braeswood A/G, Houston, TX 70 to 175
+  * Round 11: Lost to Braeswood A/G, Houston, TX 70 to 175
-Round 12: Won against Cedar Park A/G, "Ferocious", Bothell, WA 120 to 105
+  * Round 12: Won against Cedar Park A/G, "Ferocious", Bothell, WA 120 to 105
-Round 13: Won against Nixa A/G, Nixa, MO 130 to 115
+  * Round 13: Won against Nixa A/G, Nixa, MO 130 to 115
-Round 14: Lost to The Church at Briargate #1, Colorado Springs, CO 135 to 165 Round 15: Won against Calvary A/G, Toledo, OH 105 to 30
+  * Round 14: Lost to The Church at Briargate #1, Colorado Springs, CO 135 to 165
+  * Round 15: Won against Calvary A/G, Toledo, OH 105 to 30
-Round 16: Lost to First A/G, San Angelo, TX 35 to 150
+  * Round 16: Lost to First A/G, San Angelo, TX 35 to 150
-Round 17: Won against Evangel A/G, Williamsville, NY 205 to 50
+  * Round 17: Won against Evangel A/G, Williamsville, NY 205 to 50
-Round 18: Lost to Christian Temple, Houston, TX 65 to 200 Round 19: Lost to James River A/G, "Salt", Ozark, MO 5 to 250
+  * Round 18: Lost to Christian Temple, Houston, TX 65 to 200
+  * Round 19: Lost to James River A/G, "Salt", Ozark, MO 5 to 250
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}